Bitcoin-Monster/BTCMonster/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the bitcoinmonsterd tests manually, launch `src/test/test_bitcoinmonster`.
+To run the banqd tests manually, launch `src/test/test_banq`.

-To add more bitcoinmonsterd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more banqd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the bitcoinmonster-qt tests manually, launch `src/qt/test/test_bitcoinmonster-qt`
+To run the banq-qt tests manually, launch `src/qt/test/test_banq-qt`

-To add more bitcoinmonster-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more banq-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.